shidhincr/npm-module/README.md

 *__Note:__ Make sure you're logged in to NPM before doing this.*

-To create a tag and publish to NPM run `npm run publish` or `yarn publish`.
+To create a tag and publish to NPM run `npm run release` or `yarn release`.
 This will show an interactive session on terminal, where you can choose the semantic version to publish.
 After that, the github `release` page will be opened for adding the change logs.

 ## Licence